 - OSM edits.
-Press it to open Menu → My Places → OSM edits.
+Tap it to open Menu → My Places → OSM edits.
 This tab lists your unedited OSM notes.
-The available actions with the note: Upload, Show on map, Modify OSM note, Delete.
+The following actions are available with the note: Upload, Show on map, Modify OSM note, Delete.
 Uploaded or deleted notes are no longer displayed in the list.

 Free map updates for mappers